merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 * **group**: Often, when we want to bin genomes from metagenomic assemblies we wish to do so by co-assembling multiple samples (see for example [Albertsen et al. 2012](https://www.nature.com/articles/nbt.2579) or [this blog post that explains how we binned the TARA Oceans metagenomes](http://merenlab.org/data/2017_Delmont_et_al_HBDs/)).
 The purpose of this column is to define which samples are going to be co-assembled together.
 This is an optional column, if this column is not included in the `samples_txt` file, then each sample will be assembled separately.
 By default, only the samples that were used for the co-assembly would then be mapped to the resulting assembly.
 If you want, you can co-assemble groups of samples, but then map **all** samples to each assembly (see the [all_against_all](#all-against-all-mode) option for the config file).

-* **r1**, and **r2**: These two columns hold the path (could be either a relative or an absolute path, it is always better to have absolute paths) to the FASTQ files that correspond to the sample.
+* **r1**, and **r2**: These two columns hold the path (could be either a relative or an absolute path; it is always better to have absolute paths) to the FASTQ files that correspond to the sample.

 <div class="extra-info" markdown="1">

-<span class="extra-info-header">Merging pair-end fastq files</span>
+<span class="extra-info-header">Merging paired-end fastq files</span>

-If multiple pair-end reads fastq files correspond to the same samlpe, they could be listed separated by a comma (with no space).
+If multiple paired-end reads fastq files correspond to the same sample, they can be listed separated by a comma (with no space).
 This could be relevant, for example, if one sample was sequenced in multiple runs.
 Let's take a `samples_txt` with three samples, but assume that `sample_01` was sequenced twice.
 The `samples_txt` file would then look like this (notice the second line of the file):

 ```
 sample     group  r1                                             r2